mariannazhang/PowerPoint-auto-coding/readme.md

 - VBA does not automatically wrap your code.
 Add " _ " (space _ space) at the end of a line to continue code on the next line.
 Or write your code in a code editor like Atom (File > Settings > Packages > install language-vba for VBA syntax highlighting)
 - Comment your code! ' begins a comment.

+- Note: if you rename a macro, you'll need to relink the buttons that used to reference that macro to that macro.
 - In PowerPoint, you can find/edit names of objects in Home > Select > Selection Pane, and names of slides in View > Outline View.

 - Debug > Compile VBAProject is your friend.
 When you make changes, run this and make sure it doesn't freak as first pass for errors.